danieljyj/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a third-year student in École Polytechnique, pursuing an engineering degree([Diplôme d'Ingénieur](https://en.wikipedia.org/wiki/Dipl%C3%B4me_d%27Ing%C3%A9nieur)), majoring in Applied Mathematics and Computer Science.
+I am a third-year student at École Polytechnique, pursuing an engineering degree([Diplôme d'Ingénieur](https://en.wikipedia.org/wiki/Dipl%C3%B4me_d%27Ing%C3%A9nieur)), majoring in Applied Mathematics and Computer Science.
 Before coming to France, I learned Physics in Nanjing University, China, obtained my bachelor's degree with honours.

 I am interested in artificial intelligence such as robotics and autonomous driving.
-I like doing research and aim at pursuing a doctor degree after my engineering course in Ecole Polytechnique, for that I can learn more about artificial intelligence, and maybe contribute a little to this domain.
+I like doing research and aim at pursuing a doctor degree after my engineering course in Ecole Polytechnique.
+I wish I can contribute my efforts to the development of robotics or autonomous vehicles, and I strongly believe that we can really make them come true within our generation.